 Publishers are arguing that it is not okay to scan a copyrighted book, keep the paper copy in storage, and loan out the digital file in a one-to-one ratio just like any library loans any other kind of book.
 This practice is called Controlled Digital Lending.
 A New York judge sided with them, putting profits before fair use and the rights of libraries.

-But either way, the battle isn’t over.
-Both sides seem ready to take this fight over the right to own digital books all the way to the Supreme Court, and Congress is investigating, too.
+Thankfully, the battle isn’t over.
+Both sides seem ready to take this fight over the right to own digital books all the way to the Supreme Court.

 For a while, authors were confused about what’s happening and what it means.
 Big publishing lobbies have told them many…interesting…things.
 But as the implications for libraries’ rights become clear, more and more authors are now condemning this lawsuit and other anti-library actions from publishers.

 It’s understandable for authors to be confused, after all, publishing lobbyists spend millions every year to try and pull the wool over all our eyes.
 But there are still some good people in publishing, including Neil Gaiman, Hanif Abdurraqib, Chuck Wendig, Naomi Klein, and 1000+ more authors who are deeply done with drinking publishing lobbyists’ kool-aid.

 You can read a letter to big publishers from 1000+ authors at https://www.fightforthefuture.org/Authors-For-Libraries